Smeg's espresso machine is perfect for small spaces, but is it worth the splurge?

 How does it compare?

-For a top-of-the-range at-home espresso machine, I’d suggest looking at the Breville the Barista Pro which might be an investment but offers a built-in conical burr grinder and numerous adjustable settings so you can flex your barista muscles and create custom coffee to suit your preferences and rival your local coffee shop.
+For a top-of-the-range at-home espresso machine, I’d suggest looking at Smeg's Semi-Automatic Coffee Maker which might be more of an investment but offers a built-in conical burr grinder and numerous adjustable settings so you can flex your barista muscles and create custom coffee to suit your preferences and rival your local coffee shop.

-If you’re looking for a similar entry-level espresso machine that’s more modern in style, I’d recommend looking at the Breville the Bambino or the Bambino Plus, both of which make great espresso-based coffee.
-But unlike the Smeg machine, they have a sleek modern appearance and a more robust build quality, without a higher price tag.
+If you’re looking for a similar entry-level espresso machine that’s more modern in style, I’d recommend looking at the Bambino Plus.
+It makes a great espresso, but unlike the Smeg machine, it has a more modern build.
+I think it's more robust, but it's also more expensive.

 Should you buy it?